Ms Bremer, HR Manager

 Is very sporty, has vacuum and lawnmower robots do the easier things and runs an insect hotel in his orchard

-How did you get a job at Valensina?
+How did you get a job at the Valensina Group?

 And now you’re working as...